|Monday||8:00AM – 8:00PM|

-Intestinal Parasites are transmitted via a pet’s feces, urine infected food or infected water.
-Simply put, microscopic eggs, larvae and live parasites are shed in the feces/urine and then enter the human or pet body through the skin, eyes or mouth.
-Because pets are frequently licking and sniffing, it is very easy for them to receive the parasites into their bodies.
-Intestinal Parasites can survive outside the body for a long time and are often found at parks, playgrounds, backyards, puddles of water and inside homes.
+Intestinal parasites are transmitted via a pet’s feces, urine-infected food or infected water.
+Simply put, microscopic eggs, larvae and live parasites are shed in the feces and urine and then enter the human or pet body through the skin, eyes or mouth.
+Because pets are frequently licking and sniffing, it is very easy for them to contract parasites.
+Intestinal parasites can survive outside the body for a long time and are often found at parks, playgrounds, backyards, puddles and inside homes.

 YES.
-ROUND WORMS can cause visceral larva migrans and cause permanent eye damage or blindness in humans.
-HOOK WORMS can cause cutaneous larva migrans resulting in damage to the intestines and other organs in humans.
-WHIP, HOOK AND ROUND WORMS can cause severe intestinal upset, diarrhea, intestinal hemorrhage and anemia in pets.
+Roundworms can cause visceral larva migrans and can cause permanent eye damage or blindness in humans.
+Hookworms can cause cutaneous larva migrans, resulting in damage to the intestines and other organs.
+Whipworms, hookworms and roundworms can cause severe intestinal upset, diarrhea, intestinal hemorrhage and anemia in pets.

-Why don’t all Grooming providers require these same things?
+Why don’t all grooming providers require these standards?

-The American Veterinary Medicine Association (AVMA) recommends these things as the standard of care for pets in a group setting.
-Although pets in Grooming are separated from each other, they are still in the same room.
-Airborne infectants can easily travel from pet-to-pet and intestinal parasites can live on many different surfaces, indoors and outdoors.
+The American Veterinary Medicine Association (AVMA) recommends these protocols as the standard of care for pets in a group setting.
+Although pets in grooming are separated from each other, they are still in the same room.
+Airborne infectants can travel from pet to pet, and intestinal parasites can live on many different surfaces, indoors and outdoors.

-How can I best protect my pets when they are to be groomed?
+How can I best protect my pets when they are going to be groomed?

-Consult with your veterinarian regarding year-round intestinal parasite protection and make sure your pets are up-to-date with the required vaccinations (explained below) and parasite testing.
-Because we require that pets to be groomed are up-to-date, your pet will be in the company of pets who are also up-to-date.
+Consult with your veterinarian regarding year-round intestinal parasite protection, and make sure your pets are up-to-date with their required vaccinations (see below) and parasite testing.
+Because we require that pets getting groomed are up-to-date on vaccines, your pet will be in the company of pets who are also up-to-date on their vaccines.